AlexandrosLiaskos/Bash_Automations/README.md

 # Bash Automation Scripts 🚀

 A collection of Bash scripts for automating various system administration and development tasks.
 These scripts aim to simplify repetitive tasks and improve productivity.
-The outputs of them are integrated with github backup integration, as seen in the docs of each one below.
+The outputs of them are integrated with github backup repositories and automatic push, as seen in the docs of each one below.

 ## 📂 Scripts